GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_22_Demand_Planner_Agent.md

 6. Demand Signal Log (from the Market Intelligence Agent)
 7. Agent Activity Log (from other agents)

+And has access to several others.

 <hr>

 ## 1. Setup

+The setup is the same as for the previous agent.

 ### 1.1.
 Authenticate to Google Cloud from CLI & generate Application Default Credentials